FindMySchool LogoFindMySchool

 Values and relationships are a visible part of the culture.
 Formal expectations around decency and respect are reinforced through routines and student responsibility roles, including wellbeing ambassadors and sports leaders.
 For families, the practical implication is simple: students who respond well to structure and a clear behavioural code generally settle faster, while those who need a looser, more negotiable environment may require closer transition support.

-The core GCSE performance indicators in the latest dataset are as follows:
+The core GCSE performance indicators are as follows:

 These figures point to a school where attainment is developing and progress is close to average but slightly negative, which usually means outcomes are not yet consistently exceeding what students’ prior attainment would predict.

-On FindMySchool’s GCSE outcomes ranking, it is ranked 2,327th in England and 2nd in West Bromwich for GCSE outcomes.
-This places the school’s outcomes broadly in line with the middle 35% of schools in England (25th to 60th percentile).
-The local position suggests it compares relatively well against the immediate area, even if it is not yet in the highest-performing national tiers.
+On FindMySchool’s GCSE outcomes ranking, it is ranked 2,418th in England and 1st in West Bromwich for GCSE outcomes.
+This places the school just below the national midpoint for GCSE academic outcomes.
+The local position suggests it compares strongly against the immediate area, even if it is not yet in the highest-performing national tiers.

 The 2024 inspection also provides a useful academic lens because it comments on how learning is built.
 The curriculum is described as ambitious, with subject matter identified clearly and introduced in structured ways, including consistent lesson routines such as “do now” starter activities.
 The key academic development point raised was consistency in checking understanding, meaning some students can develop gaps when assessment for learning is not applied reliably across classrooms.